 Natural lighting will have a significant effect on how a colour will look in a room, and your shade could end up looking vastly different to how it appeared in the shop.
 For this reason, it is best to view your paint outdoors and always take home a tester pot to view it in your planned room.

 It is not just the amount of light you need to think about, but also the direction of natural light.
-For example, northern light has a cooling effect on most colours, so if your room is north facing, cream and neutral shades are better than pure white to avoid a cold, clinical look.
+For example, northern light has a cooling effect on most colours, so if you are working with a north-facing living room, cream and neutral shades are better than pure white to avoid a cold, clinical look.
 Again, any mid-darker hues will help to warm an otherwise cool room.

 Adored around the world, from the Victorian era to the present day, red is always warm and welcoming.
 It is also the most powerful of colours.
 Painting a room in red is not, however, for the faint-hearted.